 The Rakshasha are so deformed and naturally malevolent that they believe they genuinely are demons sent to torment all who live on Earth.

 The Moroi might seem like a mild example.
-Oh, sure, they have in-clan access to two of three physical disciplines, and the stealth discipline, and Animalism, and probably start with dots in either Nightmare or Protean with easy access to the other, and they either hunt in packs or are old and powerful enough to take on entire coteries alone, and they have murderous impulses, but they won't physically or mentally torture you for decades like your average vengeful Ventrue.
+Oh, sure, they have in-clan access to two of three physical disciplines, and the stealth discipline, and Animalism, and probably start with dots in either Nightmare or Protean with easy access to the other, and they either hunt in packs or are old and powerful enough to take on entire coteries alone, and they have murderous impulses, but they probably won't physically or mentally torture you for decades like your average vengeful Ventrue—though they might deliver you to one after painfully subduing you.
 Nope!
 If you cross them, or you're their assigned target, or you get in the way, or you learn too much, or you happen to be wandering down the street when they're hungry and one of them lacks the self control to not drain you dry, they'll just kill you.
+From the shadows, probably quicker than anything short of a werewolf could survive long enough to fight back.
 Nothing to worry about at all!

 Formosae: They're like vampires, but not quite vampires.
 They deliberately prey on people with poor self-image because they feed on resentment and loathing; their feeding does drain away fat and leave their victim beautiful but it quickly becomes fatal.
 And they are themselves absolutely hideously fat.